 1/2 cup rice vinegar

-4 pickling or slicing cucumbers, sliced lengthwise, seeded and thinly sliced
+4 pickling or slicing cucumbers, sliced lengthwise, seeded and thinly

 1 shallot, thinly sliced